rapdev-io/servicenow-oss/ITOM/Infoblox/README.md

 * Query to limit results: Can set query to limit ranges retrieved from Infoblox

-* Extensible attribute in Infoblox to group subnets by: Choose an attribute that will group retrived subnets within a Discovery schedule.
+* Extensible attribute in Infoblox to group subnets by: Choose an attribute that will group retrieved subnets within a Discovery range.
 This attribute must be specified in Infoblox.

 * Create an "Unknown Locations" Discovery Range Set and Discovery Schedule: This option will create a new range set for subnets that do not have the attribute specified above